Home Learn EPF vs PPF vs VPF: Which is the Difference?

 VPF (Voluntary Provident Fund)

 VPF, similar to EPF, belongs to the EEE or Exempt-Exempt-Exempt category.
 The VPF maximum limit is the same as EPF.
+The VPF rate of interest is the same as the EPF interest rates.
 The tax implications of VPF are similar to EPF since VPF contributions are part of the EPF.
-VPF contributions are eligible for a tax deduction under Section 80C, subject to the overall limit of ₹1.5 lakh per year.
+VPF contributions are eligible for a VPF tax deduction under Section 80C, subject to the overall limit of Rs.
+1.5 lakh per year.

 What Factors You Must Consider Before Choosing EPF vs PPF vs VPF?